Skip to content

 Picture5

 • Gain consumer trust: Consumers are gravitating towards enterprises that are mindful of their carbon footprint.
-Companies that invest in sustainability, including in measuring and reducing Scope 3 emissions, can improve their brand image among consumers, vendors they sell to, and other stakeholders.
+Companies that invest in sustainability, including measurement and reduction of scope 3 emissions, can improve their brand image among consumers, vendors they sell to, and other stakeholders.

 • Build investor confidence: As consumers make more sustainable purchases, businesses that have a lower carbon footprint will gain a competitive advantage.
 Investors increasingly scrutinise a company’s sustainability metrics when evaluating investments.

-• Optimise future costs: Organisations can potentially achieve cost savings through changes in their supply chain.
+• Optimise future costs: Organizations can potentially achieve cost savings through changes in their supply chain.
+A Deloitte survey has shown that 38% of CFOs cite cost reduction as their primary motivation to decarbonise.

 • Reduce carbon tax liability: Tax on carbon emissions may get more prevalent as countries commit to decarbonisation targets.
 Enterprises can lower their carbon risk by reducing their Scope 3 emissions.